AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-07-26-http-cookies/index.md

 However, what makes cookies so special is that browsers include them in subsequent requests that they send to the server; this is done via the [`Cookie` request header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cookie).
 The server can then read those cookies to identify the user and even personalize the response that it sends back to the client.
 Cookies can be sent back and forth like this, modified, deleted, and even updated as many times as needed.
 Effectively, cookies extend the HTTP protocol by allowing client and server applications to share state.

-Below is a sample HTTP1.1 request message containing a cookie header:
+Below is a sample HTTP request message containing a cookie header:

 ```
-GET / HTTP/1.1
+GET / HTTP/2
 Host: example.com
 User-Agent: Mozilla/5.0 (Windows NT 10.0; Win64; x64)
-Connection: Keep-Alive
 Cookie: name1=value1; name2=value2; name3=value3
 ```